F04

 Safety first: Disconnect mains power and wait for the oven to cool completely.

-• Check fan operation: Select fan mode with the oven cold and listen.
-If the fan does not spin at all (and you later restore power for this test), suspect the fan motor or its supply.
+- Check fan operation: Select fan mode with the oven cold and listen.
+If the fan does not spin at all (after temporarily restoring power for this test), suspect the fan motor or its power supply.
 Do not run for more than a few seconds if there is a fault.

-• Access fan assembly: Remove the oven rear inner panel (inside the cavity) to expose the fan blade and fan element.
+- Access fan assembly: Remove the oven's rear inner panel (inside the cavity) to expose the fan blade and fan element.
 Inspect for heavy grease buildup or obstructions preventing rotation.

-• Spin test: With power off, try to spin the fan blade by hand.
+- Spin test: With power off, try to spin the fan blade by hand.
 It should rotate freely.
-If stiff or seized, replace the convection fan motor.
+If it is stiff or seized, replace the convection fan motor.

-• Test fan element: Disconnect the fan element terminals and measure resistance.
-Typical values are 20–60 Ω. If open circuit, replace the fan element.
+- Test fan element: Disconnect the fan element terminals and measure resistance.
+Typical values are 20–60 Ω. If it is an open circuit, replace the fan element.

-• Inspect wiring: Check for burnt or loose connectors at the fan motor and element.
-Repair or replace damaged wiring.
+- Inspect wiring: Check for burnt or loose connectors at the fan motor and element.
+Repair or replace any damaged wiring.

-• Control PCB relay: If motor and element test good but F04 persists, the fan relay on the control PCB may have failed.
+- Control PCB relay: If the motor and element test good but F04 persists, the fan relay on the control PCB may have failed.
 Replace the main control PCB if relay contacts are burnt or the relay does not energize.

 Advertisements